 What we do

-Our strong background in the sciences, combined with in-depth policy and communication experiences, offers a unique blend to develop innovative ideas and projects around science.
+in-depth communication and policy experiences, offers a unique blend to develop innovative ideas and projects around science.

 Who we are

 Mirko Bischofberger is a lecturer and expert in Science Communication at EPFL, ETH Zurich and University of Zurich.
 He studied molecular biology and bioinformatics at ETH Zurich and holds a PhD from EPFL.
 After working for the Neue Zürcher Zeitung and the Swiss Parliament, he continued to the SNSF and EPFL.
 Mirko is a leading force behind innovative projects such as Switzerland's first crowdfunding channel for science, the introduction of social media classes for professors, The Galactic Chloé Show, the use of Wikipedia for science communication, as well as AI for Science Communication.